cleesmith/NiceGUI-primer/README.md

 # NiceGUI-primer
 The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.

 ```sh
 cd NiceGUI-primer
 ```
+Setup a virtual environment using conda or other:
 ```sh
 conda create -n NiceGUI-primer python=3.10
 ```